gerhynes/python-notes/README.md

 - `find_next_sibling` / `find_next_siblings`
 - `find_previous_sibling` / `find_previous_siblings`

+Using tags includes newline characters, so you need to remeber to skip over them.

-`contents` gives you a list with a tag's contents (including newline characters!).
+`contents`, gives you a list with a tag's contents, including newline characters.

 `soup.body.contents[1].next_sibling.next_sibling`

+The searching methods, such as `find_next_sibling`, skip newline characters.